guptarohit/credit-card-validator/README.md

 # Credit card validator
-Checks the validation of card and its type.
+Checks if a credit card number is valid or not and also checks its type.

+## Installation
+Simply download [main.py](https://raw.githubusercontent.com/guptarohit/credit-card-validator/master/main.py) and run it.